 Getting the architecture of an online shopping eCommerce portal right is crucial for a business to be successful with its online presence.
 There is little to no hope for eCommerce to reach their clients if the website is hard to navigate, even if you have a splendid marketing campaign and perfect your SEO optimization.

 Page loading time is a crucial factor that affects metrics such as page abandonment rate.
 The average user has little patience to wait for a page to load.

-Good architecture for eCommerce website helps with:
+Good architecture for an eCommerce website helps with:

-Search engines depend on a website architecture to index pages correctly.
+Search engines depend on an eCommerce website architecture to index pages correctly.
 The clearer a website architecture, the easier it is for search engines to index all the pages correctly and the website will be ranked higher.
 An unclear structure may leave some of the pages unindexed, thus making it difficult for customers to find eCommerce propositions.

 Sitelinks are additional links to your website’s internal pages displayed below the link to your homepage on Google.
 Thus, customers can find the most relevant page on the fly.

 Customers are happy.
 If they can’t find what they are looking for when they need it, they will try their luck elsewhere.
 Navigation should be super easy, based on a structured homepage, and include a menu with subcategories and a search bar.

 Google Featured Snippets are short fragments from a website that are shown in Google’s search results and allow users to see the information they searched for without visiting a website.
 Typically, Google Featured Snippets appear in the form of highlighted definitions, lists, steps, or tables.
 When your website is featured, it is automatically ‘zoomed’ to the top of the search results and would be something like a shortcut to get on top.
 The website needs to be appropriately structured so snippets can be indexed based on URL structures.